srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/10-Create a VM with PowerShell.md

-# Lab 10 - Create a VM with PowerShell
+# Lab 10 - Create a VM with PowerShell using Cloudshell

 ## Lab overview